TV Comic

-TV Comic was a British comic book magazine published weekly from 9 November 1951 until 29 June 1984.
-Featuring stories based on television series running at the time of publication, it was the first British comic to be based around TV programmes; it spawned a host of imitators.
+TV Comic was a British weekly comic book published from 9 November 1951 until 29 June 1984.
+Featuring stories based on television series running at the time of publication, it was the first British comic to be based around TV programmes and spawned a host of imitators.

 Publication history

-Originally started by News of the World, TV Comics was later sold to Beaverbrook Newspapers, and then to TV Publications in 1960 (which became Polystyle Publications in 1968).
+Originally started by News of the World, TV Comic was later sold to Beaverbrook Newspapers, and then to TV Publications in 1960 (which became Polystyle Publications in 1968).

 The first issue ran to eight pages, with Muffin the Mule on the front cover.
 It also featured many other TV favourites of the day, including Mr. Pastry, Larry the Lamb, Tom Puss, Prince Valiant (Hal Foster reprint), Jack & Jill and Prudence Kitten.

-In common with other British children's comics, TV Comic absorbed other, less successful titles (including those of its competitors) during its run.
-These included TV Land and TV Express (City Magazines) in 1962, TV Action (formerly Countdown) in 1973, Tom and Jerry Weekly (Spotlight Publications) in 1974 (Tom and Jerry already featured in TV Comic), and the short-lived Target in 1978.
+In common with other British children's comics of the time, TV Comic absorbed other, less successful titles (including those of its competitors) during its run.
+These included: TV Land and TV Express (City Magazines) in 1962; TV Action (formerly Countdown) in 1973; Tom and Jerry Weekly (Spotlight Publications) in 1974, which unusually didn't change the contents of the publication at all, given that Tom and Jerry already featured on the front page of TV Comic at the time; and the short-lived Target in 1978.

-Editors of TV Comic included Dick Millington (who also edited Pippin and created Mighty Moth), Robin Tucheck, and John Lynott.
+Editors of TV Comic included Dick Millington (who also edited Pippin and created long-running TV Comic character Mighty Moth), Robin Tucheck, and John Lynott.
 Artists included Bill Titcombe, John Canning, Neville Main, H. Watts, Gerry Haylock, Mike Lacey, and Steve Maher.